felixlinker/tamarin-workshop/ex3/OAuth.md

 ### Authorization Code

 An authorization code is a credential representing the end-user's authorization (to access its protected resources) used by the client to obtain an access token.
-The authorization code is obtained by using an authorization server.
-After having obtained an authorization code, the client directs the end-user to an authorization server (via its user-agent), which in turn directs the end-user back to the client with the authorization code.
+The authorization code is obtained by using an authorization server by the client directing the end-user to an authorization server (via its user-agent), which in turn directs the end-user back to the client with the authorization code.
 Before directing the end-user back to the client with the authorization code, the authorization server authenticates the end-user and obtains authorization.
-Because the end-user only authenticates with the authorization server, the end-user's credentials are never shared with the client.

 ### Access Token